 Mixed Lists.
 To generate the mixed lists, 40 forward pairs (e.g., chisel-hammer) and 40 unrelated word pairs (e.g., justice-maroon) were randomly selected from the initial pool of 200 pairs.
-An additional 20 pairs (10 forward pairs and 10 unrelated pairs) were then selected as non-tested buffer items to control for primacy and recency effects.
-Pairs were divided into two study lists, each consisting of 20 forward and 20 unrelated study pairs and 10 buffer items (five related and five unrelated).
+An additional 20 pairs (10 forward pairs and 10 unrelated pairs) were selected as non-tested buffer items to control for primacy and recency effects.
+Pairs were divided into two study lists, each consisting of 20 forward pairs, 20 unrelated pairs, and 10 buffer pairs (five related and five unrelated).
 As a result, each mixed list contained a total of 50 pairs.

 Pure Lists.
-Next, four pure lists were generated (two for each pair type).
-Starting with the related pure lists, each list contained 40 forward pairs, with list one consisting of the 40 pairs presented in the mixed list, and the other containing 40 forward pairs not assigned to a mixed list.
+Four pure lists were generated (two for each pair type).
+For related pure lists, each list contained 40 forward pairs, with list one consisting of the 40 pairs presented in the mixed list, and the other containing 40 forward pairs not assigned to a mixed list.
 The remaining 20 forward pairs served as primacy and recency buffers (10 per list).
 The second set of pure lists contained unrelated pairs and followed the same process used to create the related pure lists.
 Specifically, the first pure unrelated list used the 40 unrelated pairs presented in the mixed lists, while the second contained 40 unrelated pairs not assigned to a mixed list.
 Like the related lists, the remaining 20 unrelated pairs were used as buffer items.
 Thus, each pure list regardless of pair type contained of 40 study pairs and 10 buffer items.
+Finally, each pure list was matched to mixed lists on semantic and lexical characteristics.

 Procedure

 Data collection occurred online using Collector, an open-source program for presenting psychological experiments (Garcia & Kornell, 2015).
-Participants were initially randomly assigned to either the mixed- or pure-list groups and then further randomly assigned to complete either the JOL, frequency judgment, or silent reading encoding tasks.
+Participants were first randomly assigned to either the mixed- or pure-list groups and then further randomly assigned to complete either the JOL, frequency-judgment, or silent-reading tasks.
 Across groups, participants were informed they would see a list of cue-target word pairs and that their memory for the target items in each pair would later be tested.
-Participants in the JOL and frequency judgment groups were further instructed to make judgments while encoding each study pair.
+Participants in the JOL and frequency-judgment groups were further instructed to make judgments while encoding each study pair.
 Specifically, participants in the JOL group were instructed to rate the likelihood that they would be able to successfully recall the target item at test if prompted by only the cue.
-Participants in the frequency judgment group were instructed to rate the likelihood that the cue and target items would appear within the same context in natural language.
+Participants in the frequency-judgment group were instructed to rate the likelihood that the cue and target items would appear within the same context in natural language.
 Judgments in both groups utilized a 0-100 scale and were made concurrently with study, such that participants typed their ratings while the pair was displayed on the screen.
 Thus, the only difference between judgment conditions was the framing.
 For all groups, encoding was self-paced, with participants pressing the ENTER key to advance to the next pair.